SMaltin93/DH2323-Project/README.md

 Vscode to be able to code on the same file at the same time.
 Even though we could have made things more efficiently by working in parallell we decided that it would be better for us to do everything in the project together so we both could learn from it.
-We even used a github to push the project so we both could work from home.
-This was especially efficient when we switched roles for navigator and pilot since it allowed us both to run unity from home.
 We could also benefit from githubs branching system if we worked in parallell but since we decided to work together we didn’t use that feature.